 Wildlife Photographer of the Year

-Opening 29 May - FREE ENTRY
+NOW OPEN - FREE ENTRY

 Now in its 50th year, the Wildlife Photographer of the Year competition provides a global showcase of the very best nature photography.
 The competition is co-owned by two UK institutions that pride themselves on revealing and championing the diversity of life on Earth - the Natural History Museum and BBC Worldwide.

 Scotland Street School Museum is delighted to be hosting an exhibition of the winning photographs for 2014 as part of a worldwide tour.